Banksia: Distribution and habitat

-Evolution and fossil record
+Evolutionary history and fossil record

 There are many fossils of Banksia.
 The oldest of these are fossil pollen between 65 and 59 million years old.
 There are fossil leaves between 59 and 56 million years old found in southern New South Wales.
 The oldest fossil cones are between 47.8 and 41.2 million years old, found in Western Australia.
 Although Banksia is now only native to Australia and New Guinea, there are fossils from New Zealand, between 21 and 25 million years old.

 Evolutionary scientists Marcell Cardillo and Renae Pratt have proposed a southwest Australian origin for banksias despite their closest relatives being north Queensland rainforest species.

 Ecology

 Banksias are heavy producers of nectar, making them an important source of food for nectivorous animals, including honeyeaters and small mammals such as rodents, antechinus, honey possums, pygmy possums, gliders and bats.
 Many of these animals play a role in pollination of Banksia.
 Various studies have shown mammals and birds to be important pollinators.
-In 1978 Carpenter observed that some banksias had a stronger odour at night, possibly to attract nocturnal mammal pollinators.
+In 1978, Carpenter observed that some banksias had a stronger odour at night, possibly to attract nocturnal mammal pollinators.
 Other associated fauna include the larvae of moths (such as the Dryandra Moth) and weevils, which burrow into the "cones" to eat the seeds and pupate in the follicles; and birds such as cockatoos, who break off the "cones" to eat both the seeds and the insect larvae.

 A number of Banksia species are considered rare or endangered.
 These include B. brownii (feather-leaved banksia), B. cuneata (matchstick banksia), B. goodii (Good's banksia), B. oligantha (Wagin banksia), B. tricuspis (pine banksia), and B. verticillata (granite banksia).